ybs294000/SalaryScope/README.md

 SalaryScope allows users to predict salaries either manually, via resume upload (NLP-based extraction), or in bulk (via file upload).
 It supports two prediction models targeting different domains — a general salary dataset and a data science-specific salary dataset.
 The app includes scenario analysis, model analytics, dataset exploration, user authentication, prediction feedback collection, and PDF report generation.

+The project follows a structured workflow:
+- Data analysis and model development using Jupyter notebooks
+- Additional visualization through Power BI dashboards
+- Model training and evaluation
+- Integration of trained models into a Streamlit-based web application
+- Storage and feedback collection using Firebase

+The focus of the project is to combine machine learning with an interactive application interface, providing both prediction capabilities and supporting insights for better understanding of salary patterns.

 ---

 ## Live Demo